 For cats you usually hear FLUTD, for dogs it’s struvite crystals.
 UTI, bladder or kidney stones are other related issues that arise for several reasons, but diet is one you can readily control.

-We are often asked about how a raw diet will effect their pet’s health, typically by affected pet owners searching for a solution to these painful and serious afflictions.
-It’s usually after their pet is diagnosed with one of these conditions and is directed to start feeding a prescription kibble or canned food.
+We are often asked about how a raw diet will effect their pet’s health, typically by affected pet owners searching for a solution to these painful, serious, and potentially deadly afflictions.
+It’s usually after their pet is diagnosed with one of these conditions and is directed to start feeding a prescription kibble or canned food by their vet.

 FLUTD, Feline Lower Urinary Tract Disease, describes a variety of conditions that affect the bladder and urethra of cats (especially male cats).
 Cats usually have a low thirst drive, meaning they don’t instinctively drink lots of water (have you ever tried to get your cat to drink more?).
 Instead, hydration for cats happens from the food they eat.
 Simply adding water to their food isn’t as effective as you may assume.
 The best way for cats to hydrate is from intracellular moisture that comes from raw flesh.
 The moisture is released through the digestion process and is more thoroughly and easily absorbed.
-Dry diets are taxing on your cat’s digestive system.
+Dry diets are taxing on your cat’s digestive system, which are about 10% moisture vs around 75% for a raw diet.

 When eating kibble and canned diets, cats are often in a state of mild chronic dehydration.
-Some companies add salt to their food to try to encourage cats to drink, which usually only contributes to the dehydration problem.
 When cats aren’t drinking enough water the urine becomes concentrated.
 This is a significant contributor to FLUTD, mainly stone and crystal formation.
 Optimal hydration also contributes to healthy kidney, digestive, joint, and cognitive functions.
 Repeated bouts of FLUTD can lead to other issues like bladder incontinence.

 Hydration is behind a similar condition in dogs.
 It starts from chronic mild dehydration.
 Eating a diet high in dry and canned food concentrates the urine because there isn’t enough moisture intake to dilute it.
 Problems from concentrated urine is usually manifested in the form of struvite crystals.
 In addition to dehydration, struvites can be formed when your dog’s food isn’t sufficiently balanced, having a non-ideal pH balance along with high amounts of phosphorous (bone) and magnesium.

-To work-around the low moisture content in their food, some food manufacturers use salt to trigger your pet’s thirst.
+To work-around the low moisture content in their food, some food manufacturers use salt to trigger your pet’s thirst (and for cats, it also increases palatability).
 But a high intake of salt can be harmful especially if a it’s also suffering from heart, liver, or kidney disease.

 What’s worth noting about low protein diets is they will throw the pH balance of your carnivore off.
 Unfortunately a low protein diets cause the urine to be alkaline which increases the likelihood of UTI and struvite formation.